yurivish/yuri.is-2018/content/scribbles/about-me.md

 Get in touch -- [email me](mailto:yurivish@gmail.com).

 _August 15:_ I decided that this site needs an about page.
-This is a first pass, to be refined later.
+This is a first pass.

-I build tools for creativity and exploration.
+I build tools for creativity and understanding.
 My background is in computer science, linguistics, and design.

 My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), an artistic tool that helps bridge the gap between ability and taste.
 Over 25 million people have played with the [original site](http://weavesilk.com), and the app was featured on the front of the App Store.

-Silk has also been on exhibit for several years in the [Children's Creativity Museum](http://creativity.org) in San Francisco.
+Silk was exhibited for several years in the [Children's Creativity Museum](http://creativity.org) in San Francisco.

 Most people enjoy making pieces with lots of symmetry: